ply-ct/ply-movies/README.md

 # ply-movies
-A simple, self-contained movies API for REST testing.
+A simple, self-contained movies API for REST service testing.
 The included data contains horror movies from the 1930s.

 The ply-movies API is used by [Ply](https://github.com/ply-ct/ply#readme)